-This is a bit of a misnomer.
-Patients sometimes think they will be put “under,” as they are with general anesthesia.
-This is not the case.
 With both oral and IV sedation, the patient is always awake but sedated.

-Once you are sedated and comfortable, we then properly numb, or anesthetize, the area we are working on, ensuring that your procedure is pain-free.
+Once you are sedated and comfortable, we then properly numb, or anesthetize, the area we are working on, ensuring that your procedure is as comfortable as possible.